 A crawl for Colin Cowdrey in Sydney.
 His hundred in the third Test against Australia took 362 minutes, and was the slowest in Ashes Tests until Bob Woolmer went 32 minutes better (or worse) in 1975.

 More dead-batted Ashes fare, again in Sydney.
 Batting one-handed because of an injured shoulder, England wicketkeeper John Murray took exactly 100 minutes and 100 balls for his unbeaten 3.
 It was a brave effort, but ultimately futile - Australia eased home by eight wickets in the afternoon session on this the final day.

-He didn't concede a single bye when India racked up over 550 in a Test, but all Yorkshire's Richard Blakey, who was born today, is really remembered for is his gratuitous torture at the hands of Anil Kumble in 1992-93.
+He didn't concede a single bye when India racked up over 550 in a Test, but all Yorkshire's Richard Blakey, who was born today, is really remembered for being gratuitously tortured by Anil Kumble in 1992-93.
 Blakey made 0, 6, 1 and 0, and was totally helpless against the Kumble flipper.
 Three of the four dismissals were bowled, the other lbw.
-All this after England picked Blakey ahead of Jack Russell because of his superior batting
+All this after England picked Blakey ahead of Jack Russell because of his superior batting.

 Birth of a man who would have approved of all this grim batsmanship.
 William Scotton was undeniably skilled, but he was the ultimate exponent of a safety-first attitude.
 In one Test against Australia, at The Oval in 1886, he contributed just 34 (spread over four hours) to an opening partnership of 170 with WG Grace.
 But he was a troubled soul, and depression made him take his own life in 1893.